kmnemon/kmnemon.github.io/_posts/2018-05-16-about-quality.md

 the most important thing in a project is the Team have the whole and same piction. whatever u do is keep everybody in the same line. we use KANBAN to do this thing. see the follow:
 ![](/assets/images/2018-05-16-about-quality/KANBAN1.jpeg)
 ![](/assets/images/2018-05-16-about-quality/KANBAN2.jpeg)

+everybody know a week's task, they know the job for each other and can adjust the day of work to coodinate others.

 * about code review
 let's list some research material: